Critonyx

 Web Platforms & SaaS

+Most SaaS products fail because they're built like websites.
 We build them like systems.

 A SaaS product that converts is engineering, not marketing in disguise.
 It's multi-tenant from day one, scales without a rewrite, ships features without breaking yesterday's customers, and turns usage into revenue without a spreadsheet behind the scenes.
-Critonyx is the SaaS partnership for founders who already know that — and want to build accordingly.
+Critonyx is the SaaS partnership for founders who already know that, and want to build accordingly.

 We've seen this in dozens of cap tables.
 Founders who raised on a working product can't ship the second version.
 The codebase that got them to seed becomes the thing that stops them at Series A.